 Ultimately, almost all IoT enabled solutions will power new kind of services.
 Under new business models, this global trend is often referred to as “servicization.”
 Enterprise customers and consumers are demanding more and more a fully digital customer experience that is always on with immediate activations.
-This necessity for immediacy requires a platform like the MATRIXX Digital Commerce Platform.
+This necessity for immediacy requires a platform like MATRIXX.
 It also needs a team to run such a platform effectively.
 Charging, customer management and payments for all of these new kinds of services can be offered by MNOs as a direct service.

 Enterprise-grade IoT projects are difficult because digital transformation is challenging.
 That is the main reason why it takes more time for MNOs to see the take-up that all analysts have predicted.
 However, endless opportunities exist for MNOs to adopt fully integrated IoT solutions and the resulting new services.